Transparent and independent

-Bill Davidson is Managing Director of Hearing Australia, the nation's leading hearing specialist and largest provider of Government funded hearing services.
+Bill is Managing Director of Australian Hearing, the nation’s leading hearing specialist and largest provider of Government-funded hearing services.
 Previously, Bill has operated at senior management levels in the Managed Services industry, both within the Private and Public sectors.
-He has extensive experience of the delivery of contracted, outsourced services both here in Australia, and also overseas in the UK, and South East Asia.
-Bill was also the Interim CEO of CHOICE whilst we were in the process of seeking and appointing a new CEO.
-He is passionate about finding ways to provide fair competition and deliver a better deal for the Australian Consumer.
-Bill served on Board from November 2006 until August 2008.
-Following the appointment of Nick Stace in February 2009, Bill was co-opted onto the Board again in November 2009, and then elected to the Board in November 2010.
-He is Deputy Chair of the CHOICE Board and member of the Finance, Risk & Audit Committee.
+He has extensive experience in the delivery of contracted, outsourced services here in Australia, and overseas in the UK and South East Asia.
+Bill was also the interim CEO of CHOICE in 2008 whilst we sought a new CEO.
+Bill is passionate about finding ways to provide fair competition and deliver a better deal for the Australian Consumer.
+Bill served on the CHOICE Board from November 2006 until August 2008.
+Following the appointment of Nick Stace in February 2009, Bill was co-opted onto the Board in November 2009, and then elected to the Board in November 2010.
+He is Deputy Chair of the CHOICE Board and member of the Finance, Risk & Audit and Digital Transformation Committees.